Isaac-Tait/Fallfish-Tenkara/src/pages/links/index.md

 ---
 title: A few helpful links
+description: Got some time to kill and want to learn a little about Japan?
 date: "2014-08-02"
 ---
 <p class="">A locals website with all sorts of info on fish and rivers within Japan</p>